siddhesh2263/kotlin-layoutbasics/readme.md

 ## App details:

 * This is a very basic app, which displays details about yourself, such as name and a small bio, with scrollable function.

+## Update 24-12-2020

+* We used the data binding to improve app performance.
+Check out the data binding documentation for more details.